Representative Projects Completed By SES

 Project Outline:

 Detailed third-party review by SES of AC interference mitigation study of a PNG pipeline exposed to a Duke Energy 230 kV transmission line near a proposed new receiver station.
-Review included collection of additional power system and pipeline data, study of report and examination of computer model inputs and outputs.
-Approximate modeling by SES demonstrated that mitigation proposed along the PNG pipeline was in all likelihood unnecessary, increased pipeline potentials further away from the receiver station and did not address a potential hazard introduced by a transmission line counterpoise crossing that nobody had noticed.
+Review included collection of additional power system and pipeline data, study of the third-party report, and examination of computer model inputs and outputs.

 Client: Geronimo Energy